Self-esteem and Childhood Bullying. 4

 Bullying and self-esteem issues

 Bullying and poor self-esteem often go hand-in-hand.
-Bullying can lead to a decrease esteem, and low self-esteem can make children more vulnerable to bullying.
+Bullying can lead to a decrease in esteem, and low self-esteem can make children more vulnerable to bullying.
 If your child is being bullied, it is important to take action to prevent it from happening.
 Bullying prevention programs that focus on building self-esteem can help children to cope with bullying and to develop positive self-esteem.

-High self-esteem is as a shield against bullying, but this is not always the case.
+High self-esteem is a shield against bullying, but this is not always the case.
 Bullying can still occur, even when a child has high self-esteem.
 However, children with high self-esteem are more likely to have the confidence to stand up to bullies and to seek help from adults.
 Support from both parents builds health.

 Children’s background and self-esteem in bullying